Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 14.4% of the Nuggets' attempted field goals, as he's averaging 14.8 per contest.

-- On the boards, the Suns are ranked 11th in the league, allowing 42.9 rebounds per game.
+- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.

-- Allowing 23.4 assists per game, the Suns are the third-ranked squad in the NBA.
+- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.

 Nikola Jokic vs. the Suns